astro-transients/tilepy/README.md

 ## Creation of the reduced galaxy file

 For using the 3D algorithm tilepy need to have access to a galaxy catalog.
 Currently, the only supported catalog is GLADE+.
-You could found the download link on this webpage : https://glade.elte.hu.
+You'll find the download link on this webpage : https://glade.elte.hu.
-Then to prepare it for utilisation by tilepy you could use the `ConvertGalaxyCatalog.py` script to convert it to a file format compatible with tilepy.
-It is located in the `tilepy/tools` repository.
+To prepare it for usage by tilepy we provide a the `ConvertGalaxyCatalog.py` script that converts the original catalog into a hdf5 file compatible with tilepy.
+The script is located in the `tilepy/tools` repository.

-Example of use to keep only galaxies that are below 500 Mpc (recommended).
-It read the downloaded `GLADE+.txt` file and the output file `converted_GLADE.h5` is the one that should be used with tilepy.
+Example: use the script to keep only galaxies that are within 500 Mpc (recommended).
+It reads the downloaded `GLADE+.txt` file and creates the output file `converted_GLADE.h5` which is the one that should be used with tilepy.

 ```bash
 python ConvertGalaxyCatalog.py --input GLADE+.txt --output converted_GLADE.h5 --max-luminosity-distance 500
 ```

 ## Help
-If any problem is found, please open an Issue in the project main page so it is documented.
-You can of course also directly create a Pull Request with the new features implemented.
+If any problem is found, please open a new issue in the project main page to document it.
+You can of course also directly create a Pull Request with new features.

 Otherwise you can also contact us at astro.tilepy@gmail.com.